Jjsnaxx/Shell-Shock/README.md

 <br />

 - Navigate to the 'Proxy' tab and ensure 'Intercept is on' is selected.
 - Forward the request.
+Refresh the web page to intercept.
 Send the request to the repeater.
 <img src="https://i.imgur.com/rJs20aR_d.webp?maxwidth=760&fidelity=grand"/>
 <img src="https://i.imgur.com/uD9A7j6.jpeg"/>